 Administrative services managers will take charge of all aspects of an area of operation, including managing budgets, staffing, overseeing purchasing, and generating reports for upper-level management.

-How much administrative services managers can earn: The BLS reports that administrative services managers earned a median annual salary of $95,890 per year in 2020.*
+How much administrative services managers can earn: The BLS reports that administrative services managers earned an average annual salary of $115,640 per year ($55.59 per hour).*

 Job description: Sales managers are responsible for the sales activities of an organization.
 They direct the activities of sales staff, including training, defining territories, and setting performance goals.
 They provide information about their team’s performance to upper management in the form of projections, presentations and reports.
 Finally, they will work with customers to resolve problems with sales or service.

-How much sales managers can earn: The BLS reports an average salary of $142,390 per year ($68.46 per hour) for sales managers in 2021.* The BLS notes this figure can vary widely based on bonuses, commissions, or other forms of compensation common in sales environments.*
+How much sales managers can earn: The BLS reports an average salary of $150,530 per year ($72.37 per hour) for sales managers.* The BLS notes this figure can vary widely based on bonuses, commissions, or other forms of compensation common in sales environments.*

 Job description: Management analysts carry out evaluations of organizational operations to identify areas of improvement.
 These areas of improvement are aligned with business goals, whether it is inventory management, corporate restructuring, social responsibility initiatives, or other aims.
 Management analysts will conduct research into business finances, personnel decisions, and day-to-day operations, then compile and present findings along with potential solutions.